-The earliest stage of gum disease is called gingivitis, which you’ve probably heard of before.
+The earliest stage of gum/periodontal disease is called gingivitis, which is also referred to as “moderate periodontal disease” or “stage 1 periodontal disease.”
 Gingivitis is inflammation of the gums caused by a buildup of plaque.
 It is one of the early warning signs of gum disease.

 The reason it is so important to catch periodontal disease at this early state is because gingivitis can be reversed since it hasn’t yet reached the bone or connective tissue.